MichelVGameMaker/YY_LIB/README.md

 YY needs to be imported as a local package in your Game Maker project.
 -	Download the .yymp file from GITHUB.
 -	Import it inside your project.
 You can do this by dragging the *. yymp file from an explorer window onto the GameMaker IDE or by clicking "Import Local Package" within the Tools Menu.
 In both case, a window will pop up to define import parameters.
 Click “add all” and “OK”.
-This will create a two folders in your Asset Browser labeled “YY - GM Files Modifier” and "SNAP".
+This will create two folders in your Asset Browser labeled “YY - GM Files Modifier” and "SNAP".
 The code is ready to be used.

 ### Make sure sandboxing is de-activated
-There is likely one last step to use YY.
-Indeed, if the Game Maker files you want to update are located out of Game Maker sandbox repository, which will surely be the case, you need to de-activate sandboxing.
+There is likely one last step to use YY library.
+Indeed, if the Game Maker files you want to update are located out of the Game Maker sandbox repository, which will likely be the case, you need to de-activate sandboxing.
 You can do so, on the Desktop targets (Windows, macOS, and Ubuntu (Linux)), by checking the “Disable file system sandbox” option in the Game Options for the target platform.

 ## How to use

 ### Overall process
 YY is not capable of creating files (to avoid having too much impact in your project structure), you will need to recycle existing files already created within Game Maker.
+The room file needs to exist, he can be empty or not.
+Then YY will use this file to set its content accordingly to your instructions resulting in a new file and thus an update room in Game Maker Studio.
 The typical process runs in three steps:
 -	1.create a yy_class from an existing Game Maker file, this will hold all data from the targeted Game Maker file,
 -	2.update the data accordingly to your need,